Dual-support smoothed particle hydrodynamics in solid: variational principle and implicit formulation: Introduction

 \section{Introduction}

-Smoothed particle hydrodynamics (SPH) was introduced by Lucy \cite{lucy1977numerical} and Gingold and Monaghan \cite{gingold1977smoothed} to solve astrophysical problems like the formation of stars and the evolution of dust clouds.
-Due to its flexibility, SPH has been extended to solve lots of engineering problems, i.e. free-surface flowing \cite{violeau2016smoothed}, metal cutting \cite{limido2007sph}, impacting simulation \cite{zhou2007three,liu2006adaptive}, brittle/ductile fractures \cite{batra2004analysis}, plate and shell \cite{maurel2008sph,caleyron2012dynamic}, for more complete review of SPH, we refer to \cite{monaghan2005smoothed,liu2010smoothed}.
+Smoothed particle hydrodynamics (SPH) was introduced by Lucy \cite{lucy1977numerical} and Gingold and Monaghan \cite{gingold1977smoothed} to solve astrophysical problems such as the formation of stars and the evolution of dust clouds.
+Due to its flexibility, SPH has been extended to solve various engineering problems, i.e. free-surface flowing \cite{violeau2016smoothed}, metal cutting \cite{limido2007sph}, impacting simulation \cite{zhou2007three,liu2006adaptive}, brittle/ductile fractures \cite{batra2004analysis}, plate and shell \cite{maurel2008sph,caleyron2012dynamic}, for more complete review of SPH, we refer to \cite{monaghan2005smoothed,liu2010smoothed}.
 One of the key feature of SPH is that the kernel approximation can convert the PDEs into simple algebraic equations, on which the solutions of the underlying PDEs are obtained.
-SPH method discretizes the continuous domain into a set of particles, each particle is associated with physical quantities such as mass, internal energy and velocity.
-Since no mesh is required, the SPH is considered as one of the oldest meshless methods Though some advantages over finite element method (FEM) in arbitrarily large deformations and discontinuity modeling such as fractures, SPH is less accurate and robust than mesh-based methods due to the tensile instabilities and rank-deficiency in the nodal integration approach.
+In contrast with finite element methods \cite{zienkiewicz1977finite,bonet1997nonlinear} and boundary element methods \cite{Fu2018Aug,fu2018singular}, SPH method discretizes the continuous domain into a set of particles, each particle is associated with physical quantities such as mass, internal energy and velocity.
+Since no mesh is required, the SPH is considered as one of the oldest meshless methods.
+Though some advantages over finite element method (FEM) in arbitrarily large deformations and discontinuity modeling such as fractures, SPH is less accurate and robust than mesh-based methods due to the tensile instabilities and rank-deficiency in the nodal integration approach.
 A number of different schemes are devised to enhance the stability of SPH, such as artificial viscosity \cite{monaghan1992smoothed}, XSPH time integration scheme \cite{monaghan1989problem}, stress points method \cite{dyka1995approach,randles1996smoothed} for rank-deficiency problem, Lagrange kernel \cite{Rabczuk2004} for tensile instabilities, hourglass force method for zero-energy mode \cite{ganzenmuller2015hourglass}.
 Meanwhile, various techniques have been developed through the years to alleviate these problems, among which include Corrected Smoothed Particle Method (CSPM) \cite{chen1999completeness}, Reproducing Kernel Particle Method (RKPM) \cite{LiuJunZhang1995}, Symmetric Smoothed Particle Hydrodynamics (SSPH) \cite{zhang2009symmetric}, Optimal Transportation Meshless method (OTM) \cite{Li2010} and so on.

 Related to the variational derivation of SPH, Bonet and Lok \cite{Bonet1999} derived the governing equations of SPH for fluid under the condition of constant smoothing length.
 Grenier \etal \cite{grenier2009hamiltonian} derived an Hamiltonian interface SPH formulation for multi-fluid and free surface flows.
 Price and Monoghan \cite{price2004smoothed} presented variational derivation of Smoothed Particle Hydrodynamics and Magnetohydrodynamics.
 However, these derivations are limited to fluid.
 In the spirit of dual-horizon peridynamics \cite{Ren2015,ren2017dual} which is proposed for the purpose of computational efficiency and variable smoothing lengths, we derive the dual-support SPH in solid by variational principle.